Engbenjamin/Process_Document_Final_Draft/README.md

 #### MATLAB
 This is used in engineering simulation.
 Simulink provides graphical modeling of complex electronic systems while specialized toolboxes within MATLAB can be used for power electronics, control systems, and antenna design.

-Complete the "MATLAB Onramp" and "Simulink Onramp" courses via the MathWorks website to earn certifications you can then display on your resume or LinkedIn profile.
+Complete the "MATLAB Onramp" and "Simulink Onramp" courses via the MathWorks website to earn certifications you can then display on your resume or LinkedIn.

 ### FPGA Digital Design
 Practicing on FPGA platforms is essential for students pursuing digital design [^2].
 In mastering HDL for FPGAs, students learn to manage constraints such as gate timing, resource control, and hardware.

-Obtain an educational FPGA board such as a Terasic FPGA Development Board.
-Navigate to FPGA4student.com to access comprehensive introductory guides and structured projects.
+Obtain an educational FPGA board such as the Terasic FPGA Development Board.
+Navigate to FPGA4student.com to access comprehensive guides and structured projects.

 ---
 ## Professional Engagement and Industry Trends